 What are Insecticide Aerosols?

 Contact sprays are most effective when sprayed directly onto the target insect for a quick kill.
-Many contact sprays contain pyrethoid or other active ingredients composed of synthetic toxins that target the central nervous system of the insect.
-Many contact sprays do not eliminate eggs and the insect cycle can continue.
-Some insects, such as bedbugs, can become resistant to the active ingredients in contact sprays and a different treatment is required for the remaining resistant insects.
+Many contact sprays contain pyrethroid or other active ingredients composed of synthetic toxins that target the insect's central nervous system.
+Many contact sprays do not eliminate eggs, and the insect cycle can continue.
+Some insects, such as bedbugs, can become resistant to the active ingredients in contact sprays, and a different treatment is required for the remaining resistant insects.

 Residual insecticide aerosols remain active for an extended period of time after the application.
 Residual aerosols are applied to surfaces instead of directly on the insects to kill the bugs as they come into contact with the treated area.